tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

 Editing Files
 '''''''''''''
-When using the version control system, in order to modify files you have to put them in **Edit** mode *before loading them* into OpenToonz; if not, they will be loaded as *read-only*.
+When using the version control system, in order to modify files you have to put them in **Edit** mode *before loading them* into Tahoma; if not, they will be loaded as *read-only*.

 |edit|